-The regulatory environment remains challenging as there are significant legislative reviews currently taking place of the EU's regulatory framework.
-These include proposed measures on banking regulation, being amendments to the Forth Capital Requirements Directive (CRD IV), the Capital Requirements Regulation (CRR) and the Bank Recovery and Resolution Directive (BRRD).
-Whilst the introduction of the new Senior Managers and Certification Regime, the Conduct and Cultural Risk Practices and Deposit Protection Revised

-Scheme and Recovery and Resolution directives continue to add more evolving regulatory requirements to ensure banks are better prepared for future financial shocks.
-The Bank maintains sufficient capital and liquidity positions in compliance with regulatory reporting requirements.
-The Board and Management continue to enhance internal control and corporate governance in compliance with applicable regulations.
+It is anticipated that the regulatory environment will continue to evolve and to make greater demands on Banks as the regulators strive to build a more resilient financial system, to this end there are a number significant legislative reviews currently taking place within the EU's regulatory framework.
+These include amendments to the Forth Capital Requirements Directive (CRD IV), the further development of Capital Requirements Regulation (CRR-2) and the Bank Recovery and Resolution Directive (BRRD).
+Whilst the extended Senior Managers and Certification Regime, the Conduct and Cultural Risk Practices and Deposit Protection Revised Scheme and Recovery and Resolution directives have been designed to future proof banks from financial shocks.
+The Board and Management continue to enhance the Bank's internal control and corporate governance to continue to comply with all applicable regulatory thresholds and requirements.